Live chat with tools, a skill, and memory

 Both wire the same SemanticMemoryPlugin — hybrid search (vector + FTS), proactive RAG injection into the user message, and the memory-search tool provider (memory_search, memory_get, memory_store).
 The only difference is whether the SQLite database lives on disk or vanishes when the process exits.

-The demo below uses ephemeral memory (semantic) — Run 1 shows HITL correction within a session, Run 2 uses a seed overlay to pre-populate memory at startup.
+The demo below uses ephemeral memory (semantic) — Run 1 shows a user correction being stored within a session, Run 2 uses a seed overlay to pre-populate memory at startup.

 Stack all three overlays: